-My I-526 was approved in August of 2013, and my I-485 was filed in September of 2013.
+My I-526 was approved in August, and my I-485 was filed in September.
 I received my employment authorization document and advance parole card before Christmas.
-How soon I can get my I-485 approved?
-My case is in the California Service Center.
-It seems to me that the process in foreign consulate is faster than in doing adjustment of status in the United States.
-Why is that the case?
+How soon can I get my I-485 approved?
+Isn’t adjustment of status supposed to take less time if done in the U.S.?

 Answers